 During the building of the Milwaukee railroad, small town were established about every seven to eight miles.
 Selby is about eight to ten miles west of Java.
 It's post office was established in 1900 and soon the little town became the bigger town.
 In 1920 and 30's Selby grew enough to challenge Bangor for the County Courthouse.
 Selby won in 1920??? and has been the site of the courthouse ever since.

 Mobridge was also named by the track layers.
 The end of the railroad during the time the bridge was being built.
-Some say it was named by the short-cut used by a telegrapher was sent a message about the MObridge.
+Some say it was named by the short-cut used by a telegrapher was sent a message about the Mobridge.
 The name stuck and now the town is the largest in the county.
 A post office was set up in 1906 and Mobridge serves a large area both east and west of the Missouri River.

 Glenham is another stop for the Milwaukee railroad.
 Buildings were moved from the defunct towns of Evarts, LeBeau, Briscoe and Bangor.
 A post office was granted in 1901 for the little village in the glen.
 Most of the people in the area are of Norwegian descent.